-The price you see quoted for your car always includes a basic insurance cover.
-This basic insurance will cover you for damage, theft and third-party, cancellation and amendments but comes with an excess which means you have to pay an initial contribution towards a claim.
+The price you see quoted for your car at Gran Canaria Airport always includes a basic insurance cover.
+This will cover you for damage, theft, and third-party cover.
+It comes with an excess which means you have to pay an initial contribution towards a claim.
 That is why many hire companies will ask you to consider Excess Insurance Cover.
 This is extra cover you can buy so the rental company does not take anything from your credit card.

 This insurance cover will either partly or fully cover the cost of the excess in the event of damage to the car.
 Break-down cover may also be included which is a bonus.
 If you buy it from the rental company then your credit card will not be blocked for the amount of the excess.

-The comparison website on this page gives you the option to buy Damage Refund Insurance cover that covers damage, theft, tyres, windows, wheels, key cover and personal possessions.
+The comparison website on this page gives you the option to buy Damage Refund Insurance cover .
+This covers damage, theft, tyres, windows, wheels, key cover and personal possessions.
 This will be with a third-party provider and considerably cheaper than what they charge at the rental desk.
 So when they offer you excess protection at the desk, there is no need to buy from them as you already have the Damage Refund Insurance cover.